Member Guide

 Clinical Review

-CrowdHealth may engage trusted partners to assist with clinical review for certain health events, like surgeries and major scheduled procedures/treatments.
+CrowdHealth may engage trusted partners to assist with clinical reviews for certain health events, like surgeries and major scheduled procedures/treatments.
 These clinical reviews help ensure high-quality outcomes for Members at the best value to the Crowd.
 Clinical review services include but are not limited to: clinical and medical appropriateness reviews, evaluating a health event for eligibility under the terms of a CrowdHealth Membership, and remote second opinions (RSOs).
-If CrowdHealth engages our partner to review your event, you will be notified by our Care Advocacy team.
+If CrowdHealth engages a third-party to review your event, you will be notified by our Care Advocacy team.
+Self-disclosed medical history is treated as an aspect of the Member's medical record and is subject to clinical review.

 Specialized Negotiation Support